The annualized return is probably about right

 Other merger arbitrage resources

-Other important merger spreads include the Freescale-NXP transaction.
-The Freescale Semiconductor (FSL) and NXP Semiconductors (NXPI) merger is expected to close by the end of the year.
+Other important merger spreads include the Hospira–Pfizer deal.
+The Hospira (HSP) and Pfizer (PFE) merger is set to close in 2H15.
 For a primer on risk arbitrage investing, read Merger arbitrage must-knows: A key guide for investors.